Overview

 More Reliable Connectivity with Reduced Manufacturing and Maintenance Costs

-GORE Protective Vents can extend the service life of telecommunication equipment, reducing maintenance costs, warranty claims and customer frustrations, because they:
+GORE Protective Vents can extend the service life of outdoor telecommunication equipment, reducing maintenance costs, warranty claims and customer frustrations, because they:

 • effectively manage pressure differentials within the equipment housing